JesperHartsuiker/IoT-module/Pol Triquell/reflections/reflection06/README.md

 The challenges brought about several valuable insights:

   * Efficiency in Collaboration: The challenge was notably enjoyable, as it demonstrated the effectiveness of collaborative problem-solving.
-Partnering with someone made the process feel like a breeze.
+Partnering with Antonia made the process feel like a breeze.
 Dividing the tasks among us allowed us to achieve our goal even more swiftly.

   * Fun and Learning: The joy derived from using the buzzer to create amusing sounds was a memorable part of the day.
 It provided a fun and interactive element to our learning experience.